twgraduate/api-spike/README.md

 Delete a book, needs verification.
 If succeed, status=200; If login error, status=401.

-if login error, it would return
+if login error, status = 401, response message should be:
 ```
 {
-  "msg": "username or password is error",
+  "msg": "username or password is error"
-  "code": "401"
 }
 ```
-if DELETE succeed, it would return:
+if DELETE succeed, status = 200, response message should be:
 ```
 {
-  "msg": "Book deleted",
+  "msg": "Book deleted"
-  "code": "200"
 }
 ```